The Foreword in a Book: A Guide for Authors

 “The publisher may choose to mention the foreword on the title page (e.g., “With a Foreword by Conor Cruise O’Brien”).
 (CMOS, 17th ed., §1.40).

-In a hardcover edition, the name of the person who wrote the foreword may also appear in the dust jacket’s inside front cover flap.
+In a hardcover edition, the name of the person who wrote the foreword may also appear on the dust jacket’s inside front cover flap.

 Foreword page number rules